Acemad/NDCatalog/README.md

 ## Project Structure

 AWBooks' backend is written in Python 3 using Flask and a variety of extensions such as Flask-SQLAlchemy.
-The frontend uses Bootstrap 4.
+SQLite is the database engine used in this project.
+As for the frontend, it's a simple UI designed using Bootstrap 4.

 The project files are structured as illustrated bellow :